nseguin42/Bash-Install/README.md

     rocm-llvm rocm-opencl-runtime

-It does so with the following logic:
+It does so with the following logic: if llvm fails:
+* build mesa anyway. llvm is treated as a soft dependency of mesa.
-* if llvm fails, build mesa anyway, and don't attempt to upgrade other versions of llvm.
+* don't attempt to upgrade other versions of llvm. llvm is a dependency for the other versions of llvm. if mesa fails:
-* if mesa fails, revert llvm afterwards so our mesa and llvm builds match; stop attempting to upgrade llvm/mesa.
+* revert llvm to the previous version, so our mesa and llvm builds match. llvm is a codependency of mesa, so if mesa fails, llvm should fail.
+* since llvm was reverted, again we do not attempt to upgrade the other versions of llvm.
+* attempt to update mesa again after reverting llvm. if mesa fails again, do not upgrade the other versions of mesa.
 * repeat with the lib32 and rocm versions.

 The advantages of this approach: